 7. Staying safe as a solo female traveller

-Make sure that you experience a traditional British pub – it’s the ultimate tourist experience.
+Make sure you experience a traditional British pub – it’s the ultimate tourist experience.
 But always be careful when out drinking in bars and pubs alone.
 Don’t accept drinks from strangers and know how you are getting home.

 8. Easy and cheap ways to see the sights

 As soon as you step off the train in London, you’ll be approached by people trying to sell you expensive tickets for sight-seeing buses.
 Don’t do it.
-Grab your Oyster Card and jump on a Number 11 bus at Liverpool Street Station.
+Instead, grab your Oyster Card and jump on a Number 11 bus at Liverpool Street Station.
 Clamber up to the top deck and enjoy a cut-price tour of London.

 9. Go on a day trip

 So you’ve come to explore London, but if you have the time, London is a gateway to the rest of England.
 It’s easy to visit the famous university cities of Oxford and Cambridge for the day.
 Both cities are just a train ride from London and home to museums, beautiful historic buildings, and great cafes and pubs.

 So don’t panic when you can’t fit anything into the few days you’re in town.
-Do what you can and you’ll just have to make more plans for the next time you visit.
+Do what you can, and you’ll just have to make more plans for the next time you visit.